thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 }
 ```

-The whole point of our lambda is to save `a` until a later time at which point `b` is available.
+Our lambda exists to save `a` until a later point when `b` is available.
 A closure handles this just fine because it's a struct that can hold onto `a`.
-But there's no valid top level function lambda lifting can provide here.
+But there's no valid top level function that fulfills this role, precluding the use of lambda lifting.
-A top level function must take all its parameters at once which is incompatible with the delayed application we want to achieve in our example.
+A top level function must take all its parameters at once which is incompatible with the delayed application we want to achieve.

-Lambda lifting, unlike closure conversion, is not a holistic solution.
+Lambda lifting, unlike closure conversion, only provides a partial solution.
 Not to say it's not worthwhile, avoiding closures is admirable, to the point production compilers perform [selective lambda lifting](https://arxiv.org/abs/1910.11717).
-But for our simple compiler here, we're going with closure conversion as a baseline since it handles all cases.
+But for our simple compiler here, we're utilizing closure conversion, since it handles all cases.
 Our selection, however, comes at a cost.

-TODO: Figure out where to put quick refresher

 ## New IR